jeffdcamp/dbtools-room/README.md

 Usage
 =====
-See sample app for examples
+See sample app for examples.

+NOTE:

+Apps using the "dbtools-room-jdbc" dependency MUST include Xerial (or Xerial similar test dependency), Example: testImplementation("org.xerial:sqlite-jdbc:<latest version of xerial>")

 License
 =======